 - a.
-The Respondent shall receive written notice of the specific charges, a summary of facts that form the basis for the charges, and date of scheduled Conference, which shall be at least two business days prior to the scheduled Conference, unless waived by the Respondent. - b.
+The Respondent shall receive written notice of the specific charges, a summary of facts that form the basis for the charges, and date of scheduled Conference, which shall be at least two Business Days prior to the scheduled Conference, unless waived by the Respondent. - b.
 The Respondent shall be afforded reasonable "view only" access to the case file, which will be retained by the Office of Student Conduct.
 Reasonable access to the case file typically includes review in the presence of a designee of the Office of Student Conduct prior to the Conduct Conference.
-The case file may include materials that would be considered "education records" under the Family Educational Rights and Privacy Act of 1974 and may be redacted to protect personally identifiable information of other Students.
-Retaliation against, or the intimidation or harassment of a witness or complainant is a violation of the Code of Conduct and may result in further disciplinary action. - C. The Respondent shall meet with a Conduct Officer to review the case file, discuss the alleged misconduct, and respond to the charges.
+The case file may include materials that would be considered "education records" under the Family Educational Rights and Privacy Act of 1974 and may be redacted to protect personally identifiable information of other Students. - c.
+The Respondent shall meet with a Conduct Officer to review the case file, discuss the alleged misconduct, and respond to the charges.
 The Conduct Officer shall explain the procedural protections as described in Section E (Rules and Regulations) in this Code and discuss confidentiality. - d.
-If the Respondent is unable to meet in person a video conference can be scheduled to review the case file with the hearing officer.
-The "view only" will be a review of the case file via a verbal reading of the report. - e.
-The Respondent may bring an adviser to the Conference as outlined in Section G (Responding to a Complaint) of this Code. - f.
-After meeting with the Respondent, the Conduct Officer will make a determination of responsibility based on the preponderance of the evidence and recommend appropriate sanctions if needed.
-A Conduct Officer's decision may be appealed in accordance with and on the grounds set forth in Section H (Appeals) of this Code. - g.
+The Respondent may bring an advisor to the Conference as outlined in Section G (Responding to a Complaint) of this Code. - e.
+After meeting with the Respondent the Conduct Officer will make a determination of responsibility based on the preponderance of the evidence and recommend appropriate sanctions if needed.
+A Conduct Officer's decision may be appealed in accordance with and on the grounds set forth in Section H (Appeals) of this Code. - f.
 If the Respondent fails to appear for the Conduct Conference, the case will be reviewed and decided in their absence based on the information in the case file.

-4. Conduct Council Process
+2. Conduct Council Process